 You might normally associate Christmas markets with Northern European countries.
-In December though, a very nice Christmas Market is set up opposite Barcelona Cathedral.
+In Barcelona in December though, a very nice Christmas Market is set up opposite Barcelona Cathedral.

 And finally, one of the best reasons to visit Barcelona in December is the winter lights!
 Taking a walk near the Casa Mila is amazing at night, with everywhere lit up.

-If you are staying in Barcelona for longer, you might be interested in this day trip to Montserrat.
+If you are staying in Barcelona for longer, you might be interested in these travel blog posts: